 Few tips for better experience:

 Please carry water.
-Though you can buy water bottles or enjoy a glass of refreshing sugarcane juice, it is better to carry your own bottle of water and refill at filters placed outside of the hotels.
+Though you can buy water bottles or enjoy a glass of refreshing sugarcane juice, it is better to carry your own bottle of water and refill the filters placed outside of the hotels.

 Ever visited any of these while meadering through the Ramzan crowd near Charminar?